 BYOB Wine Tips – CBS

 Craig: Now another change in store for Saskatchewan.
-Wine lovers, is a, well, something like going to be a, music to wine lovers here.
-Today the government will, as said, will allow restaurants to offer ‘bring your own wine’ to customers.
+It is something that is going to be music to wine lovers ears.
+Today the government will allow restaurants to offer ‘bring your own wine’ to customers.

 This is known as corkage and it’s already legal in six provinces including Alberta, and Manitoba.
-Natalie MacLean is a wine expert and a wine writer.
-She said, it is a very good move for wine lovers in Saskatchewan.
-And Natalie joins me now from Ottawa.
+Natalie MacLean is a wine expert and writer.
+She said this is a very good move for wine lovers in Saskatchewan.
+Natalie joins me now from Ottawa.
 Good afternoon, Natalie.

 Natalie: Hi, Craig.